payu-india/CMS-Chatbot/docs/Loyalty Rewards/launch-loyalty-program-using-dashboard/track-the-efficiency-of-campaigns.md

 To view the transactions due to campaign:

-1. Navigate to the Loyalty Campaigns page.
+1. Navigate to the Loyalty Edge page.
 2. Select the campaign for which you wish to view the transactions

 The campaign details are displayed.